Praveen-p-k/Praveen-p-k/README.md

 - 🌱 I’m currently learning javascript
 - 💬 Ask me about ##java and C##
 - 📫 How to reach me ##rpraveenkumarr51@gmail.com##
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->

-I'm the Student of Kongu Engineering College
+- ✌  I'm the Student of Kongu Engineering College